dgaydukov/cert-ocpjp11/README.md

 * [Mock exam programmer II](https://enthuware.com/java-certification-mock-exams/oracle-certified-professional/ocp-java-11-exam-ii-1z0-816)

 ##### Exam
-Here is my experience for taking 2 exams
+I've to pass 2 exams.
+This is because I didn't hold java 8 cert.
+So if I had I could only pass 1, but because I didn't I have to pass 2.
+Alternative could be pass java8 first, then java 11, but it would be the same.
 * [Java SE 11 Programmer I | 1Z0-815](https://education.oracle.com/java-se-11-programmer-i/pexam_1Z0-815)
 * [Java SE 11 Programmer II | 1Z0-816](https://education.oracle.com/java-se-11-programmer-ii/pexam_1Z0-816)
 To become certified and get eCertificate you have to pass both of them.
-This guide covers more than you need to pass exam, cause I've added more info evan after I've passed the exam.
-But this can be even better, cause with this you will understand java more deeper.
+This guide covers more than you need to pass exam, because I've added more info evan after I've passed the exam.
+But this can be even better, cause with this you will understand java deeper.

 ##### Results
 By passing certification you will get 3 things